Yitzhak Arad: Israeli Army

 In December 1945, Arad illegally migrated to Mandate Palestine, on the Ha'apala boat named after Hannah Szenes.
 In Arad's military career in the IDF, he reached the rank of brigadier general and was appointed to the post of Chief Education Officer.
 He retired from the military in 1972.

 Academic career

-In his academic career as a lecturer on Jewish history at Tel Aviv University, he has researched World War II and the Holocaust, and has published extensively as author and editor, primarily in Hebrew.
-His later research deals with the Holocaust in the USSR.
-Dr. Yitzhak Arad served as the director (Chairman of the Directorate) of Yad Vashem, Israel's Holocaust Remembrance Authority, for 21 years (1972–1993).
-He remained associated with Yad Vashem in an advisor's capacity.
-Arad was awarded Doctor honoris causa degree by Poland's Nicolaus Copernicus University in Toruń on June 7, 1993.
+During his academic career as a lecturer in Jewish history at Tel Aviv University, he Arad researched World War II and the Holocaust, and published extensively as an author and editor, primarily in Hebrew.
+His later research dealt with the Holocaust in the USSR.
+Arad also served as the director (Chairman of the Directorate) of Yad Vashem, Israel's Holocaust Remembrance Authority, for 21 years (1972–1993).
+He remained associated with Yad Vashem in an advisory capacity.
+Arad was awarded a Doctoral honoris causa degree by Poland's Nicolaus Copernicus University in Toruń on June 7, 1993.